-Karen Zarker, Sr. Ed. at PopMatters, works with a talented array of writers in Features, Columns, Books, DVDs, blogs—and wherever else on the magazine she’s needed.
+Karen Zarker, Managing Editor at PopMatters, works with a talented array of writers throughout the magazine.
 She manages the PopMatters Books Series, and also holds many behind-the-scenes operational responsibilities.
 She can be reached at zarker(at)popmatters.com.

 Tuesday, April 23 2013